-ICC World Chambers Federation (WCF) manages ICC long standing Memorandums of Understanding with ten transnational chambers, creating a vital partnership and an essential connection to their business communities.
+ICC World Chambers Federation (WCF) manages ICC long standing partnerships with ten transnational chambers, creating a vital partnership and an essential connection to their business communities.
 These organisations are:

 The various Chambers of Commerce of all ASEAN countries have organised a regional confederation known as the ASEAN Chambers of Commerce and Industry (ASEAN-CCI) which represents the business sector in various ASEAN meetings with its Dialogue Partners as well as within intra-ASEAN economic meetings.
 The ASEAN-CCI Secretariat holds office at the ASEAN Secretariat building in Jakarta.